craue/TwigExtensionsBundle/README.md

 Don't accidentally override built-in filters, although you can do it intentionally, e.g. by setting the dateFilterAlias to `"date"`.

+## FormatNumberExtension

+### Aliases

+Again, you can define an alias for each filter:

+	; app/config/parameters.ini
+	craue_twig_extensions.formatNumber.numberFilterAlias="number"
+	craue_twig_extensions.formatNumber.currencyFilterAlias="currency"
+	craue_twig_extensions.formatNumber.spelloutFilterAlias="spellout"

+Don't accidentally override built-in filters, although you can do it intentionally.

 ## ChangeLanguageExtension